December Adventure! Link to heading

 14 Link to heading

 Success!
-Noticed that I don’t have the mimalloc stuff wired up correctly somehow as it reports a lot of errors and I end up leaking a bit.
+Noticed that I don’t have the mimalloc stuff wired up incorrectly somehow as it reports a lot of errors and I end up leaking a bit.

 So the first takeaway is that … it’s not suuuuper convincing with only the binaural effect applied.
 Which means it’s time to start spending more time learning and experimenting… but I wish there was any kind of community to talk shop with.
 Everyone has withdrawn from the world somehow.